 To truly understand vintage Rolex watches, one has to understand the importance of details.
 And I don’t just mean a general, sweeping understanding; we are talking about the minutiae of every last speck of paint on the dial and knurl on the pushers.
 But it’s the pursuit of discovery of these elements that make collecting and researching vintage Rolex so addictive and enthralling.
 Like a magician who has to focus down into the depths of each move and element of his trick, so the vintage Rolex world requires a devotion to detail.
-Today we have for you one of the most iconic and desirable vintage watches ever.
-This isn’t an illusion; no, it’s real magic!

 I’m Only Newman After All